How to Save Time And Money Shopping for College (2025)

 There is a wide range of toppers at different prices, and ViscoSoft has award-winning mattress toppers that would work very well on a dorm bed.
 They are super comfortable, easy to clean, durable, and provide an ick-safe barrier between your teens and the really old dorm mattress that’s typically offered.

-New this year!
-The ViscoSoft Dusk topper has a machine-washable cover and a non-slip bottom panel at a less expensive price than their other models.
-PLUS, take advantage of this exclusive code for 20% Off ANY Dusk Toppers on AMZ: GAF20VSD
+The ViscoSoft Dusk topper has a machine-washable cover and a non-slip bottom panel and is less expensive than their other models.

 15. Find out your teen’s laundry situation before committing to a laundry hamper or bag.